sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 | |MS_b| = |SS_b| / |df_b|
 | |MS_w| = |SS_w| / |df_w|

-Finally, we calculate the *F*-ratio by dividing the between-groups MS by the within-groups MS:
+Finally, we calculate the *F*-ratio by dividing the between-groups *MS* by the within-groups *MS*:

 | F = |MS_b| / |MS_w|

 At a very general level, the intuition behind the *F*-statistic is straightforward.
 Bigger values of *F* means that the between-groups variation is large relative to the within-groups variation.
 As a consequence, the larger the value of *F* the more evidence we have against the null hypothesis.
-But how large does *F* have to be in order to actually *reject* H\ :sub:`0`?
+But how large does *F* have to be in order to actually *reject* *H*\ :sub:`0`?
 In order to understand this, you need a slightly deeper understanding of what ANOVA is and what the mean squares values actually are.

 The next section discusses that in a bit of detail, but for readers that are not interested in the details of what the test is actually measuring I will cut to